SUDHARSAN-S-R/MCP_CORE_CONCEPT/README.md

 ]

-in the above one we see an the json format for an the insert select update delete so, if we want to do the operation for the n number of them then we want to add the json format n times also

-To omit these only the Anthropic brought an the standard mcp concept i means a standard json format by using a single json we can operate n number of operation
+In the above example, we are defining separate JSON objects for select, insert, update, and delete operations.

+If we want to support many operations, we must keep adding more JSON definitions again and again.
+This makes the system harder to maintain and less scalable.

+To solve this problem, Anthropic introduced the MCP (Model Context Protocol) concept.
+MCP provides a standard structure where a single JSON-based interface can handle multiple operations dynamically instead of defining a new JSON block every time.

+This reduces duplication and makes the integration more flexible and easier to manage.